-- By mid-October we usually get the fire ready on the coast – I get cold.
-I see tourists wearing t-shirts, and I shudder.
+- By mid-October, we usually get the fire ready on the coast.
 You’ll need a coat unless you are from a chilly climate.
+I get cold.
+I see tourists wearing t-shirts, and I shudder

 Here are some of our suggestions for what to pack for your summer vacation in Croatia:

-Croatia Packing List: What to Pack For Beach Days & Nights
+Croatia Packing List: What To Pack For Beach Days & Nights

-While you can quickly pack on the lighter side for your holidays in Croatia – here are some items I recommend you pack:
+While you can quickly pack on the lighter side for your holidays in Croatia, here are some items I recommend you pack:

-A Denim Jacket for Cool Nights
+A Denim Jacket For Cool Nights

 A little chill in the air while on vacation in Croatia?
-While you can bring a cardigan or wrap, to add a little edge to your look add to your packing list a Levi’s Women’s Authentic Trucker Jacket like mine.
-This works great with the tank dresses or over casual shorts.
+While you can bring a cardigan or wrap to add a slight edge to your look, add a Levi’s Women’s Authentic Trucker Jacket to your packing list like mine.
+This works excellent with tank dresses or casual shorts.

 Unfortunately, most nylon “travel” bags are hideously ugly.
-Add to your packing list for Croatia a bag like this Tory Burch Messenger Crossbody Bag.
+Add a bag like this Tory Burch Messenger Crossbody Bag to your packing list for Croatia.
 The bag is trimmed with leather to make it feel more substantial, but the body is all nylon to keep it light (and easy to clean).

 Sunglasses & Sun Protection

-Because you can never have too many pairs of sunglasses, I also love these Marc Jacobs transparent frame sunglasses as a lighter alternative to black or tortoise.
+Because you can never have too many pairs of sunglasses, I also love these Marc Jacobs transparent-frame sunglasses, which are a lighter alternative to black or tortoise.

-Look Chic at the Beach
+Look Chic At The Beach

-If you have the confidence to rock it, you can’t go wrong with a classic striped string bikini; it will always be in style and surprisingly is flattering to most body types (all the adjustable strings mean you’ll get a perfect fit).
+Croatia has plenty of good swimming spots; it would be a shame to miss out on the experience.
+If you have the confidence to rock it, you can’t go wrong with a classic striped string bikini.
+It will always be in style and is surprisingly flattering to most body types.
+(All the adjustable strings mean you’ll get a perfect fit.)

 Croatia has a rocky coastline, and most of the beaches are pebbled.
 This can subsequently be hard on the feet.
 Also, sea urchins are known to make their home in these waters.
 Stepping on them barefoot can be a painful experience that may necessitate the need for medical attention.
-Therefore, travelers should bring and wear rubber soled swim shoes.
+Therefore, travelers should bring and wear rubber-soled swim shoes.

-What Shoes to Wear in Croatia?
+What Shoes To Wear In Croatia

-Travelers should also be sure to bring along comfortable footwear that is suitable for walking long distances.
-Even if one doesn’t plan to do any hiking, travelers will still cover a significant amount of ground simply by roaming from place to place.
-After all, there is no sense in coming back to the hotel room at night with sore feet.
-Below are our best suggestions:
+Travelers should also be sure to bring along comfortable footwear suitable for walking long distances.
+Even if one doesn’t plan to do any hiking, you will still cover a significant amount of ground by merely roaming from place to place.
+After all, there is no sense in returning to the hotel room at night with sore feet.

 Espadrilles.
 With no end in sight to this fashion trend, it’s a safe bet to get one or three pairs in various colors to coordinate your wardrobe.

-Croatia Packing List: Croatia with Kids
+Croatia Packing List: Croatia With Kids

-Croatia Packing List: Sailing The Adriatic
+Croatia Packing List: Adriatic Sailing Trip

 Croatia Packing List: Active Holidays